SidG13/Titanic/README.md

 # Titanic
-A very basic machine learning tutorial to visualize survival on the Titanic based on certain parameters.
+A very basic tutorial to clean/visualize survival data on the Titanic based on certain parameters.